JanEricNitschke/csgoml/README.md

 It also supports the ability to query specific situations (by map, player weapons and positions and game time) for their CT win percentage.

-The latter functionality has also been given a front-end either [here](https://github.com/JanEricNitschke/CSGOML/tree/main/AWS_Steps/FightAnalyzer) or updated [here](https://github.com/JanEricNitschke/AngularFightAnalyzer)
+The latter functionality has also been given a front-end either [here](https://github.com/JanEricNitschke/AngularFightAnalyzer) or outdated [here](https://github.com/JanEricNitschke/csgoml/tree/main/auxiliary/AWS_Steps/FightAnalyzer)

 # tensorflow_input_preparation.py
 A script that produces, for each map separately, a json file containing different configurations of player trajectory data for each round played on that map.